 - Permanent Artificial Heart – History | Mechanism | Options

-- 10 Top Inventions in the 80s that Gained Huge Popularity
+- 10 Top Inventions in the 80s That Gained Huge Popularity

 - 10 Invention Examples that Became Popular in the 90s